azmelekin/azmelekin.github.io/_posts/2017-10-05-UsingRMarkdown.md

 colnames(EconNews)[1] <- ""
 ```

-- bind rows (append) the two tables using the dplyr package and call the giant table "EconNewsAll"
+- append the two tables
 Use dplyr's bind_rows function to append the two tables & call the giant table "EconNewsAll"

 ``` r